mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

-# What is TDM?
+# What is the Test Data Management (TDM) Platform?

-The K2View Test Data Management (TDM) platform offers an automated solution for provisioning (copying) a subset of Business Entities (Digital Entities) like Customer, Order, Patient, Product or Household from a source system into selected testing environments to provide real, high quality data to testing teams.
+The TDM platform offers an automated solution for provisioning subsets of Business Entities (Digital Entities) like Customer, Order, Patient, Product or Household from source systems into selected testing environments to provide real, high-quality data to testing teams.

-While enterprise IT continues to adopt DevOps to accelerate delivery of solutions to both internal and external customers, one thing still holds them back: provisioning realistic data to test these solutions in a timely manner.
+While enterprise IT continues to adopt DevOps to accelerate delivery of solutions to both internal and external customers, one thing still holds them back - provisioning realistic data to test these solutions in a timely manner.
 With increasing complexity and system interdependencies, testing budgets now consume a large portion of all IT resources, and yet the time required for testing brings the agility of DevOps to a halt.

 One of the main challenges of providing real data to testing teams is that data is often split between into different data sources.
 For example, a Customer may be broken up between Customer Care, Billing, Ordering, Ticketing, and Collection systems.
 To run functional tests on a Customer in an integrative testing environment, it is necessary to extract their data from all the relevant source systems.